Malte Amundsen

 Malte Meineche Amundsen (/da/; born 11 February 1998) is a Danish professional footballer who plays as a defender for Major League Soccer club Columbus Crew.

+Born in Næstved, Denmark, Amundsen began his career with Næstved Boldklub before joining the academy of HB Køge, where he made his senior debut in 2015.
+He later played for Rosenborg BK and spent time on loan with Eintracht Braunschweig before returning to Denmark with Vejle Boldklub in 2019.
+In 2021 he moved to the United States and played for New York City FC, winning the MLS Cup that year.
+He was traded to the Columbus Crew in 2023 and won a second MLS Cup with the club later that season.

-Club career
+Early and club career

-Beginnings in Denmark
+HB Koge

 Born in Næstved, Amundsen started his youth career with hometown club Næstved Boldklub, before moving to the HB Køge youth academy in January 2013.
 He made his debut in the Danish Cup on 23 September 2015 against AC Horsens.
 A few months later on 29 November 2015, he made his league debut coming on against FC Vestsjælland.

 Rosenborg and loan to Germany

 In January 2018, Amundsen agreed to a transfer and signed a four-year contract with Norwegian club Rosenborg.
 He made his debut on 20 April, playing the full match against Trygg/Lade in a cup game which Rosenborg won 4–2.
 A week later, he started against Lillestrøm in the 2018 Mesterfinalen and helped secure a 1–0 victory.
 Appearing in three total games in three months for his new club, Amundsen went on loan to 3.
 Liga club Eintracht Braunschweig in order to get some playing time, and was reunited with his former manager at HB Køge.
 On 11 August 2018, Amundsen scored his first goal and received his first sending off for his new club against Wehen, scoring in the 74th minute and receiving a second yellow in the 90th minute.
 After being at the bottom of the 3.
 Liga table, the manager was fired and, as a result, Amundsen played sporadically over the following three months following the regime change, appearing in 14 total matches across all competitions for the German club.